ChrisCotton/cinemode/README.md

 Source
 ======
 The program is still under development.
-Currently, the branch **express.io** is the latest one. you can download it by issuing
+Currently, the branch **master** is the latest one. you can download it by issuing

-    git clone  git@github.com:ChrisCotton/cinemode.git -b socket.io
+    git clone  git@github.com:ChrisCotton/cinemode.git -b master

 How to use